AdobeDocs/advertising.en/help/dsp/reports/faq-household-report.md

 ### If I'm already using [!DNL Advanced Measurement Services], why should I use the [!UICONTROL Household] report?

 The [!UICONTROL Household] report empowers clients to pull household-level reach and frequency metrics autonomously in real time.

-### Does the [!UICONTROL Household] report replace [!DNL Advanced Measurement Services]?

-No, [!DNL Advanced Measurement Services] reports and consulting services continue to be essential for brands seeking more expansive, customizable reporting as well as strategic insights and recommendations.

 ### Can I use both the [!UICONTROL Household] report and [!DNL Advanced Measurement Services]?